CriSp: Leveraging Tread Depth Maps for Enhanced Crime-Scene Shoeprint Matching: Experiments

 \emph{CriSp} consistently outperforms previous methods across most validation examples (details in the supplement).
 Table~\ref{table:comparison_to_state_of_the_art_fid} and \ref{table:comparison_to_state_of_the_art_shoecase} list comparisons on our two evaluation metrics introduced in \cref{subsec:evaluation_protocol}.
 We analyze these results below.

 {\bf Comparison with shoeprint matching.} MCNCC~\cite{kong2019cross} employs features from pretrained networks on ImageNet for automated shoeprint matching.
 However, leveraging learning on shoeprint-specific data, \emph{CriSp} exhibits superior performance on both val-FID (see \cref{table:comparison_to_state_of_the_art_fid}) and val-ShoeCase (see \cref{table:comparison_to_state_of_the_art_shoecase}).
 Although MCNCC proposes to use clean shoeprint impressions as the reference database to match with, we use tread depth maps to be consistent with other methods and to achieve enhanced results.
-The supplement has details.
+More details are in the supplement.

 {\bf Comparison with image retrieval.} \Cref{table:comparison_to_state_of_the_art_fid} and \ref{table:comparison_to_state_of_the_art_shoecase} demonstrate how our \emph{CriSp} consistently outperforms state-of-the-art methods in image retrieval (SupCon~\cite{supcon}, FIRe~\cite{fire}, SketchLVM~\cite{sketchLVM}, ZSE-SBIR~\cite{zse-sbir}).
 We fine-tune these methods on our training data containing tread depth maps and clean, fully-visible shoeprints.
-Additionally, we use our data augmentation module $Aug$ to simulate crime-scene shoeprints while training prior methods as the wide domain gap between crime-scene prints and the training data causes them to perform poorly otherwise (cf. \cref{table:comparison_to_state_of_the_art_fid}).
+Additionally, we use our data augmentation module $Aug$ to simulate crime-scene shoeprints while training prior methods as the wide domain gap between crime-scene prints and the training data causes them to perform poorly otherwise (\cref{table:comparison_to_state_of_the_art_fid}).
 Even when prior methods use our data augmentation, \emph{CriSp} significantly outperforms them on both val-FID (\cref{table:comparison_to_state_of_the_art_fid}) and val-ShoeCase (\cref{table:comparison_to_state_of_the_art_shoecase}).
 The ablation study (\cref{table:feature_masking}) shows that our spatial feature masking technique greatly improves the performance.
 Qualitative comparison on both validation sets in \cref{fig:qual_comparison} also confirm that \emph{CriSp} is better able to match shoeprint patterns to corresponding locations on tread depth maps, thus making positive retrievals early.
 This is reflected by our mAP@100 values when compared to prior methods on both validation sets (\cref{table:comparison_to_state_of_the_art_fid} and \ref{table:comparison_to_state_of_the_art_shoecase}).

 {\bf Scalability.} In practice, when dealing with a large reference database, scalability becomes crucial.
 Unlike our closest competitor ZSE-SBIR~\cite{zse-sbir}, which necessitates the recomputation of all database features for each query, \emph{CriSp} offers a scalable solution.
 It can precompute spatial database features and efficiently perform feature masking and cosine similarity calculations for each query, enabling rapid retrieval even with extensive reference databases.